Muljibhai Madhvani: History

 According to the group company profile, the years up to the 1960s were prosperous for Uganda and Madhvani.
-The commodity market was expanding and the middle class, spawned by Uganda's industrialisation, was growing steadily.
+The commodity market was expanding and the middle class, spawned by Uganda's industrialisation, growing steadily.

 As his business flourished, Muljibhai was keen to take care of the well-being and welfare of his employees and the community.
 His workers and their dependents have enjoyed free education, housing and healthcare, many decades before the term "corporate social responsibility" was even devised.

 Muljibhai Madhvani died on 11 July 1958 in Kakira, where he was cremated.
 However a mausoleum that was constructed in his memory lies at the lakeside along that of his elder son and heir, Jayant Madhvani.
 After the death of their father, Jayant and his brother Manubhai, oversaw the group's diversification into oil and soap manufacturing, steel, tea and glass production.

 Then came the Asian expulsion in 1972 by Idi Amin.
 By then, the group had grown into a complex of 52 industrial, commercial and agricultural companies, operating in East Africa, Central Africa and Southern Africa.

 In 1972, the Madhvanis, who had known no other home besides Uganda, left the country penniless, along with thousands of other Asians Ugandans.
 However, the family returned in 1982 to repossess their properties under the Expropriated Properties Bill extended by the Obote government to coax Asians back to the country.
 On return, they found the sugar estate in shambles.
 Less than 5000 acre was under cane cultivation and sugar production had long ceased.
 All the associated industries such as oil and soap were mere shells of their former selves.

 The company was debt-ridden and Uganda was uncreditworthy at the time.
 But the World Bank gave the group a £50 million (US$60 million) loan to rehabilitate the estate.
 More loans from the East African Development Bank and the Uganda Development Bank helped revive the conglomerate and fuel the acquisition of new assets.